catborn/ToDo-List/README.md

-A simple to-do list that stores data in local storage :smile:
+:seedling: A simple to-do list that stores data in local storage :smile: